 My family plays a lot of games.
-We have a cabinet full of tabletop games (board, card and dice games) and video games loaded on just about every device in the house.
+We have a cabinet full of tabletop games (board, card and dice games) and real money game apps loaded on just about every device in the house.
 Gaming is, therefore, a big part of our lives, and it’s how we spend a significant amount of our free time.

 I didn’t necessarily grow up that way.
 My family had the standard games like Monopoly and Yahtzee, but they didn’t come off the shelf that often.
 We usually spent our free time reading or watching television.
 When we got together with our cousins, aunts and uncles however, games like Boggle and Checkers would get dragged out and be kept in heavy rotation until everyone went home.

 I became hooked on video games (along with my brother) when I was around 12 years old, and my parents purchased an Intellivision gaming system (I know…I’m that old.)
 Donkey Kong, Centipede and Astrosmash captured our imaginations and kicked off a life-long love for moving pixels around on a screen.
 (I don’t think my parents appreciated how much I enjoyed playing video games, however.
 When I was 16 they bought our first family computer — a Commodore 64 — and while my brother received a couple of video games to play on it, I was given a word processing program.)